awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-loggingconfiguration.md

 Defines an association between logging destinations and a web ACL resource, for logging from AWS WAF\.
 As part of the association, you can specify parts of the standard logging fields to keep out of the logs and you can specify filters so that you log only a subset of the logging records\.

 **Note**
 You can define one logging destination per web ACL\.
+Log group names and bucket names used as logging destinations <b>must be prefixed with 'aws-waf-logs-</b>'\.

 You can access information about the traffic that AWS WAF inspects using the following steps: